TheArjunAgarwal/sem3-notes/agth.typ

   leading to a contradiction and completing the proof.
 ]

-While NSWO is gurenteed to exist, it is NP hard to find and even hard to approximate.
+While NSWO is guaranteed to exist, it is NP hard to find and even hard to approximate.
 The question if EF1+PO can be done in poly time is open.

 = Interlude: Mechanism Design
 #definition(title:"Mechanism Design")[